 Who Is Seeking Alpha For?

-Additionally, Seeking Alpha’s huge collection of authors, podcasts, and videos make it easy to access a wide range of financial opinions.
-All of this comes at a pretty hefty price tag, though, so it’s best for investors that are willing to pay more for a platform that provides quality financial research.
+Additionally, Seeking Alpha’s huge collection of authors, podcasts, and videos makes it easy to access a wide range of financial opinions.
+All of this comes at a pretty hefty price tag, though, so it’s best for investors who are willing to pay more for a platform that provides quality financial research.

 Seeking Alpha FAQ

 Here are our answers to some of your most frequently asked questions about Seeking Alpha: